OUR TEAM

 Maia has been teaching music and dance for more than fifteen years as both a private dance and music instructor and a public school educator, and was a semi-finalist for the Wake County Public School System's Teacher of the Year Award in 2011.
 Maia earned her B.A. in Dance and B.S. in Music Education from Elon University where she studied as a N.C.
 Teaching Fellow and Presser Music Scholar.
 She is fully trained in Facilitative Leadership and Positive Behavior Intervention & Support and is always working to learn more about how to effectively manage her classroom and business for the success of all involved.
 Maia has also trained extensively in the A+ Schools Program, an arts-integration and multiple intelligences based approach to teaching, learning, and school reform.

 A dedicated yoga practitioner in her own life, Maia completed her Children’s Yoga Instructor Certification at the Asheville Yoga Center in 2013.
 She has performed as a vocalist and dancer throughout Europe and the United States and has shared the stage with the N.C.
 Symphony, Ben Folds, David Dorfman, Springs Dance Company, elan Vocal Jazz, and many more.
-When she is not teaching, dancing, or bending, Maia serves as a board member for Pawfect Match Rescue & Rehabilitation, and has been on the leadership team for the Morrisville Innovation Foundation’s East Meets West Festival since 2014.
+When she is not teaching, dancing, or bending, Maia serves as a board member for Pawfect Match Rescue & Rehabilitation, and served on the leadership team for the Morrisville Innovation Foundation’s East Meets West Festival from 2014-2020.
 She has a passion for service and giving back to the community and loves sharing this passion, along with her love for teaching and the arts, with her students and the Morrisville community.

 Caitlyn Van Houten